gi0baro/weppy-REST/README.md

 ### Customizing routed methods

-You can customize every route of the `RESTModule` using its `index`, `get`, `create`, `update` and `delete` decorators.
+You can customize every route of the `RESTModule` using its `index`, `create`, `read`, `update` and `delete` decorators.
 In the next examples we'll override the routes with the default ones, in order to show the original code behind the default routes.

 ```python
 from weppy import request